Meet the Team

 Lindsey Hemmerlein is from Kalamazoo, MI.
 She serves as the Operations Director at the Stryker Johnston Foundation.
 She earned both of her graduate degrees in Organizational Change Leadership and Education from Western Michigan University.
 Lindsey has been working in the nonprofit sector for over 10 years.
 She has experience in grant writing, organizational design, and youth development.
 Lindsey believes in the power of collaboration that is centered on the people impacted.
 She believes in telling the whole truth.
 Lindsey reminds us of Ayanna Pressley’s words “those closest to the pain, should be closest to the power.”

-Laura Winther serves as the Grants Manager at the Stryker Johnston Foundation.
+Laura Winther serves as the Information Systems and Grants Manager at the Stryker Johnston Foundation.
 She earned an undergraduate degree from Western Michigan University and a Masters from Sarah Lawrence College, both in Writing, and is currently pursuing a graduate certificate in Program Evaluation at Michigan State University.
 Laura spent the past 15 years teaching in higher education and working in the nonprofit sector, the last five as the director of a community scholarship program.
 She is passionate about working behind the scenes to remove barriers in processes and systems that have historically served to exclude communities from philanthropy.
 Laura believes "systems tied to wealth often come with an invisible set of rules and requirements that maintain the status quo.
 Explicitly stating or eliminating these can connect powerful work to necessary funding.

 BOARD OF DIRECTORS